 What are the pros and cons of secured home improvement loans?

 Secured loans have distinct advantages that make them a preferred option for many homeowners.
-However, you should weigh these benefits up against potential drawbacks before making any final decisions.
+However, you should weigh these benefits against potential drawbacks before making any final decisions.

 Pros: